dwittenberg2008/epoxy-resin-wood/docs/index.md

 # Prepare Your Mold
 * Can be made of many materials, melamine works well if making your own, see the list above for pre-made
+* I've used sheets of HDPE plastic and had good luck
 * Whatever type you use, make sure it's sealed all around so as you pour it's not seeping out.
 I recommend watching it carefully to make sure so you can fix if it does.
+* To seal or cover a custom mold so the epoxy doesn't stick Tyvek house wrap tape works well, slick side facing the epoxy
-* You should also cover your mold with a Mold Release product (need a link here), which will help ensure that your project comes out of the mold easier.
+* You should also cover your mold with a Mold Release product, which will help ensure that your project comes out of the mold easier.

 # Preparing the Epoxy
 1. Make sure you are storing your epoxy in a temperature controlled environment, and definitely don't let it freeze
 2. "Add the glitter or mix ins 40 mins after pouring and you will get an even dispersion."
 3. "Aim to have about 70% wood to 30% epoxy ratio when laying out your piece" - heard this from an "expert" but not sure the reasoning
+4. "Carmen Hofman - Once opened.. the shelf life is about 3-6 months.
+Even after that, it will most likely still cure perfectly, but may have a yellow tinge.
+Just add a mica or pigment paste to mask it"

 ### How to properly mix
 1. If you are mixing < 1 gallon it's recommended to stir it slowly by hand in order to not introduce bubbles